derrynj/privategooglecalendars/docs/examples.markdown

 And so on.

-## Control width and height of event popup

-By default the popup will be as heigh as the content.
-This can cause the popup to be off the screen.
-You can control the height and width of the popup with the following CSS:

-    .tippy-box {
-        max-height:200px;
-        overflow-y: auto;
-        max-width: 500px !important;
-    }

 ## Format dates

 You can format the following properties: `columnHeaderFormat` (default day names displayed for month and week views), `eventTimeFormat` (date displayed in the events) and `titleFormat` (title displayed in the header).